 Read a devotional or bible story with your family and have a discussion about it.
 Even young kids can get involved in this.
 You can print out & make these prayer hands:

 Or you can find a great devotional for kids (like this one) and read a devotion every night.

 We often complain and whine about things, but we need to try to have a positive outlook on things.
 I tried this one year and it was VERY hard.
 You don’t realize how much you complain until you give it up… “Do everything without arguing or complaining…” Philippians 2:14 NIV

-Do you have your children try to give something up, as well?
-We do.
+No, this is just a great time to better yourself.
+Even if you aren’t Catholic, it is a great time to try to do something to better yourself, your spirit & your heart for 40 days.
+I’d encourage you to also encourage your children to try to give something up, as well.
 I try to have them do #7 and I remind them often and #9.
 Last year, they tried to give up vegetables… haha!
 No such luck!

 I hope that was helpful…